shivanirathore24/Learn-ReactJS/Movie App/README.md

 setState the this.state variable is not immediately changed.
 So If we want to perform an action after the state value is updated we can pass a callback function as a second parameter to the setState method.

+### Toggle the favourite button
+1. Approach 1 -> uses a ternary operator to conditionally render one of the two buttons based on the fav state.
+   - Explanation: Depending on the value of fav, either the "Un-Favourite" or "Favourite" button is rendered.
+   - Pros: Clearly separates the two states.
+   - Cons: Repeats the button element and onClick handler.
+2. Approach 2 -> uses a single button element, with the class and text dynamically set using a ternary operator.
+   - Explanation: A single button element changes its class and text based on the fav state.
+   - Pros: More concise and reduces repetition by using only one button element.
+   - Cons: Slightly less explicit about the two different states.
+3. When the button is clicked, 'handleFav' method is executed, toggling the fav state:
+   - 'this.setState' updates the fav state to its opposite value (true to false or false to true).
+   - This change triggers a re-render of the component, updating the button's appearance and text accordingly.